davidcorton/archSeries/README.md

 ##Current issues to work on
 1. tidy up and test use of filter arguments (or just remove them as a waste of space?)
-3. Add progress reporters for ROC routines.
+2. Add progress reporters for ROC routines.
+3. Write cpue function that simulates numerator and denominator simultaneously
+4. Update freq.simulate and comp.simulate to simulate context date ranges only once
-5. make plotting functions compatible with aorist
+5. make plotting function compatible with aorist
 6. New function(s) to generate model distributions to feed into dummy.simulate?